nv-morpheus/Morpheus/docs/source/index.rst

       the analysis of logs and telemetry to help detect and mitigate security threats.
  * AI Cybersecurity Capabilities
     * Deploy your own models using common deep learning frameworks.
-Or get a jump-start in building applications to identify leaked sensitive information, detect malware, and identify errors via logs by using one of NVIDIA’s pre-trained and tested models.
+Or get a jump-start in building applications to identify leaked sensitive information, detect malware, and identify errors via logs by using one of NVIDIA's pre-trained and tested models.
  * Real-Time Telemetry
     * Morpheus can receive rich, real-time network telemetry from every NVIDIA® BlueField® DPU-accelerated server in the